pragmalang/pragma/docs/getting-started/basic-todo-app.md

 }
 ```

+## A Note on Authorization Predicates

+In the example above we're returning a JSON object of the shape `{ result: boolean }`, not a `boolean` value directly, this is because all imported functions are run as OpenWhisk serverless functions and OpenWhisk requires that all functions must return a JSON object for some reason.
+This will be solved in the future. **This is only a problem for functions that are used by authorization rules**.

+For more information about how authorization rules work with functions, see the [Permissions section](../features/permissions.md).

-Alright, now that we've done all the hard work, we can start our server by running the following command in the root of our project:
+Alright, now that we've done all the "hard work," we can start our server by running the following command in the root of our project:
 ```sh
 pragma dev
 ```

 Congratulations!
-Now if you follow the URL printed out in your terminal, you'll find a GraphQL Playground where you can run queries such as:
+Now if you follow the URL printed out in your terminal, you'll find a GraphQL Playground where you can run queries/mutations such as:

 #### Creating a new `User`
 ```graphql